Triton Poker Series: History

 After the success in Northern Cyprus, Triton Poker continued to strengthen its popularity in Europe with Triton High Roller Series Madrid in May 2022, and returned to Northern Cyprus in September the same year.
-The second Triton Super High Roller Series Cyprus included the special $200,000 Coin Rivet Invitational, and was slated to last from September 5 to 19, 2022 when one of Triton Poker’s co-founders, Ivan Leow, died of a heart attack on September 17, 2022.
+The second Triton Super High Roller Series Cyprus included the special $200,000 Coin Rivet Invitational, and was slated to last from September 5 to 19, 2022 when one of Triton Poker's co-founders, Ivan Leow, died of a heart attack on September 17, 2022.
 The tournament was immediately cancelled upon his death to allow family, friends, and the poker community who was present to pay tribute to his memories.

-The Triton Poker tournaments are broadcast via their YouTube channel and the live streaming platform Twitch featuring commentators with impressive poker background including Lex Veldhuis and Randy Lew.
+The Triton Poker tournaments are broadcast via their YouTube channel and the live streaming platform Twitch featuring commentators with poker background including Lex Veldhuis and Randy Lew.

+In July 2025, Triton Poker Series launch TRITON ONE with more affordable buy-ins for poker players.
+Triton described it as a new tour for all aspiring poker superstars.
+The Triton One series was launch early September 2025 before the Triton High Roller Series Jeju (Soutr Korea).

+Between 2016 and 2026, the series staged over 300 events awarding approximately US$1.88 billion in prize money and drew roughly 2,000 distinct players from 87 countries; across this span the average field grew from 47 to 173 entrants while the average buy-in fell from about $93,000 to $27,000.